jangevaa/PhD/README.md

 ILM tools
 ===

-Tools to simulate and perform inference of Individual Level Models of infectious diseases
+Tools to simulate and perform inference of individual level infectious disease transmission models